JustinWayneOlson/Air-Traffic-Analysis/data/analysis/delay_prediction/README.md

 Fully threaded using multiprocessing.
 Writes to a csv file with results.
 Length of combinations, number of threads, and many other settings can be changed.

+Flight Time DTreeClassifier: Decision tree test for estimating time to a destination.

+Flight Time MLPClassifier: MLP neural net test for estimating time to a destination.

+Flight Time RandomGuess: Randomly guesses time to a destination.
+Used for establishing baseline accuracy for estimating time to a destination.

+MLP Auto Tester: Tests combinations of alpha values and hidden layer compositions when estimating time to a destination.
+Outputs results to a csv file.

 ##Design Choices
 Number of Iterations (10): Chosen after using a high number of iterations to find convergance of accuracy, then lowering number of iterations until average accuracy was consistent with itself and more iteration tests.
 Used average_tester.